ACDrafahl/CasualConvoAI/docs/RESEARCH.md

 We did a test run, and this worked decently well.
 The only problem is, when running it with the GPT4All models, they seem to forget instantly how they were supposed to act.
 If I can't rectify this, I might have to toss the behavioral aspect out the window.
 (Which would probably be okay; I'm getting a bit overambitious.)

 UPDATE: I tried some out of the box methods and got the minstral AI to change its behavior.
 There may be hope yet.
 Even if I do move forward though, I will implement this feature much later.
+I might also look into importing external AI's, as I just found out GPT4All can run some of those as well.